Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 The popularity of the closed grip bench press as a staple of powerlifting training and bodybuilding to develop the triceps and upper body is undeniable; however this exercise does have some drawbacks including potential shoulder impingement and a limited weight that can be lifted.

 Shoulder Impingement—Shoulder impingement occurs (when the rotator cuff scrubs on the outer edge of the scapular) due to the angle of the lifter’s arms and shoulders results in a mild strain on the elbows, shoulders and wrists.
-For individuals who have prior injuries, bad shoulder genetics or those with poor mobility and flexibility, the potential for injury becomes magnified.
+For individuals with previous injuries, poor shoulder genetics, or limited mobility and flexibility, the risk of injury increases significantly.

 Limited Weight—As a result of the increased ROM, and to prevent injury, lifters will naturally use lower weight to uphold good form and to prevent themselves from getting injured.
 Typically lifters are able to lift about 80%-90% of their 1RM (maximum weight lifted over one rep) of the traditional bench on the closed grip bench press.

-Lifters looking to supplement the closed grip bench will typically lean towards movements that are looking to target the triceps for mass and/or strength—the close grip bench press alternative will satisfy two criteria:
+Lifters looking to supplement the closed grip bench will typically lean towards movements that are looking to target the triceps for mass and/or strength—the alternative will satisfy two criteria:

 • Targets the same muscle group which in this case is the triceps muscle, and other supporting muscles such as the shoulders and pecs with lats, rotator cuff and erectors acting to stabilize the movement.